Strobesstrobes

 What is DNS rebinding in the context of SSRF?

 DNS rebinding bypasses allowlists that validate a hostname before the request.
-The attacker controls a domain that resolves to an allowed public IP during validation, then re-resolves to an internal address like 169.254.169.254 when the server actually connects, defeating time-of-check validation.
+The attacker controls a domain that resolves to an allowed public IP during validation, then re-resolves to an internal address like 169.254.169.254 when the server connects, defeating time-of-check validation.
+Pinning the resolved IP stops it.

 Sources and references